Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 ## Version file
 A `version.json` file was added to each individual module.
 Please make sure such a file is added to every module folder in the `arm` folder structure.

+For more information on how versioning is handled see [here](https://github.com/Azure/ResourceModules/wiki/PipelinesDesign#publish).

 For the modules you copy over, a `version.json` file will already be available.
 For any modules you created on your end, you will have to add the file yourself.

 # CI environment